Start Saving for Retirement: Emily Samuelson’s Financial Tips for Athletes

 “Before you even sign that first contract, win that first prize cheque or land that first endorsement, you should have a team of professionals in place to help you.
 Just as you hire the best coaches, the best trainers and the best doctors, you should do your due diligence with your financial team.
 Having a knowledgeable and qualified team of professionals working together to help build out a budget, manage your taxes and advise you on your investments can be invaluable, especially when athletes are often so busy competing and travelling.”

 “Just as we set goals and work towards them in our sport, we must also do so with our finances.
 A financial advisor will be able to sit down with you, identify your goals and priorities, and devise a customised approach to help you pursue those goals.
 A career as an athlete is often volatile and filled with ups and downs in income and a lack of job security due to potential injuries or team cuts.
 If you have a financial plan, then you at least may have comfort knowing that, should something happen, you are prepared.
 It’s not about making as much money as you possibly can; it’s about giving yourself the freedom to continue pursuing your passions.”

 Watch Your Spending

 “Getting your first signing bonus or endorsement is extremely exciting, but be mindful of spending too much right out of the gate.
-While a trusted advisor can help guide you here, have the sense of personal responsibility to check yourself as well.
-With careful planning, you could be well positioned to pursue your goals.”
+While a trusted advisor can help guide you here, have a sense of personal responsibility to check yourself as well.
+With careful planning, you could be well-positioned to pursue your goals.”